It’s finally here — the most wonderful time of the year: holidays, presents, way too much eggnog and the much-anticipated release of Spotify Wrapped.

 Why Spotify Wrapped and Similar Campaigns Work

 A year in review is more than just a fun treat for fans of your brand.
-This kind of personalised campaign can drive serious business results.
+This kind of personalized campaign can drive serious business results.

 So what’s their secret sauce?
 Here’s what makes Spotify Wrapped so effective when it comes to engagement and real ROI.